spacetelescope/crds/documentation/crds_users_guide/source/aws.rst

         $ pip install crds[aws]

+    2. Roman Ops is publicly available as an AWS OpenData bucket - no AWS credentials are required to access it.

-    2. The compute environment must be configured with AWS credentials that have been granted access to the appropriate bucket.
+    3. Other buckets require valid AWS credentials with access to the appropriate bucket: the compute environment must be configured with AWS credentials that have been granted access to the appropriate bucket.
 This is typically done by configuring the AWS CLI with `aws configure` or by setting the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
-Only Roman Ops is publicly available in the AWS OpenData bucket (any valid AWS credentials are acceptable); HST buckets are accessible to STScI internal users only, and at this time STScI does not host any public S3 buckets for JWST CRDS access.
+HST buckets are accessible to STScI internal users only, and at this time STScI does not host any public S3 buckets for JWST CRDS access.

 Configuration